ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

   <ol>
     <li>
     <p>
-    For the piano dataset,we first found out the mean frame of the image set.
-Then we subtracted each frame from the mean frame .
-This left us with only the parts with movement in the image.
-Now to separate the hands from the rest of the part we use thresholding and skin color detection.Now we know that the hands are on the left part of the image.So we can just focus on the left part and use the cv2 contour function.
-Now we take the largest two contours (which denote the hand) and draw bounding boxes around them.
+    For the piano dataset,I first found out the mean frame of the image set.
+Then I subtracted each frame from the mean frame .
+This left me with only the parts with movement in the image.
+Now to separate the hands from the rest of the part I use thresholding and skin color detection.Now I know that the hands are on the left part of the image.So I can just focus on the left part and use the cv2 contour function.
+Now I take the largest two contours (which denote the hand) and draw bounding boxes around them.
     </p>
     </li>
     <li>
     <p>
     For the bat dataset,we start with grayscaling the image.
-After that we apply adaptive thresholding to the image to identify the bats present in the image.The we use the opencv contour method and drew bouding boxes around contours with large enough area.
-To identify the status of the flight/ wing position we use the circularity and compactness.
+After that I apply adaptive thresholding to the image to identify the bats present in the image.The I use the opencv contour method and drew bouding boxes around contours with large enough area.
+To identify the status of the flight/ wing position I use the circularity and compactness.
     </p>
     </li>
     <li>
     <p>
-    To detect people in the videos we followed frame subtraction approach.We then use the mean frame for background subtraction.After this we used a similar thresholding ,specifically in the 60-255 range.
-This was followed by opening the image.We then used opencv's contour function and cap the area limit on the contours we accept.
-We found the appropriate through experimentation.
-We then just draw bounding boxes around the remaining contours.
+    To detect people in the videos I followed frame subtraction approach.
+I then use the mean frame for background subtraction.After this we used a similar thresholding ,specifically in the 60-255 range.
+This was followed by opening the image.
+I then used opencv's contour function and cap the area limit on the contours we accept.
+I found the appropriate through experimentation.
+I then just draw bounding boxes around the remaining contours.
     <table>
     <br>
     <br>